johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-01.md

 Only for those specific cases is the descibed mechanism proposed.

+# The DNS UPDATE Receiver

+While the simplest design is to send the DNS UPDATEs to the primary name server of the parent it will in most cases be more interesting to send them to a separate UPDATE Receiver.

-# Processing the UPDATE in the DNS UPDATE Receiver
+## Processing the UPDATE in the DNS UPDATE Receiver

 The receiver of the DNS UPDATE messages should implement a suitably strict policy for what updates are accepted (typically only allowing